Down Periscope

 Plot

 Lieutenant Commander Thomas Dodge, currently the executive officer of the attack submarine USS Orlando under its commanding officer Commander Carl Knox, is being considered for a third time to captain a submarine.
-He has been previously rejected because of his unorthodox command methods that include a "brushing" incident with a Russian submarine near the port of Murmansk, Russia, and a genital tattoo reading "Welcome Aboard" that he acquired afterward while drunk on shore leave.
+Although an excellent leader, he has been previously passed over because of his unorthodox command methods that included a "brushing" incident against a Russian missile submarine three years earlier near the port of Murmansk, Russia, and a penile tattoo reading "Welcome Aboard" that he acquired as an ensign while intoxicated.
 If denied again, he will be dismissed from the Navy's submarine command program.